dfirence/research-chrome/chrome-spec/README.md

 # Chrome Specification
-This repo section is to document my findings and familiarization with the Chrome Architecture, or its API documentation provided by Google.
+This repo section is to document my knowledge and familiarization with the Chrome Architecture, or its API documentation provided by Google.